Melilla: Christianity

 According to the Spanish Center for Sociological Research, Roman Catholicism is the largest religion in Melilla.
 In 2019, the proportion of Melillans that identify themselves as Roman Catholic was 65.0% (31.7% define themselves as not practising, while 33.3% as practising).
 30% identify as followers of other faiths, 2.7% identify as non-believers, and 2.3% identify as atheists.

 The Roman Catholic churches in Melilla belong to the Diocese of Málaga.

 Islam

 Some sources indicate that Muslims account for roughly half the population in Melilla, which is in conflict with the Spanish Center for Sociological Research reported numbers.
+According to an estimate by Professor Johanna M. Lems, based on 2020 data from Spain's National Institute of Statistics and the Observatorio Andalusí, Muslims represent the majority or 53.2% of the Melillan population of 84,496 as of January 2020.

 Hinduism

 There is a small, autonomous, and commercially important Hindu community present in Melilla, which has fallen over the past decades as its members move to the Spanish mainland.
 It numbers about 100 members today.

 Language

 Melilla features a diglossia, with Spanish as the first and official language and Tarifit as the second language, with limited written codification, and usage restricted to family and domestic relations and oral speech.

-The population can be thus divided into monolingual Spanish speakers of European ethnic origin (without competence in any other language than those formally taught at school); those descended from Tamazight-speaking parents, usually bilingual in Spanish and Tamazight; and Moroccan immigrants and cross-border workers, with a generally dominant Tamazight language (with some also competent in Arabic) and a L2 competence in Spanish.
+The population can be thus divided into monolingual Spanish speakers of European ethnic origin; those descended from Tamazight-speaking parents, usually bilingual in Spanish and Tamazight; and Moroccan immigrants and cross-border workers, with a generally dominant Tamazight language (with some also competent in Arabic) and a L2 competence in Spanish.
 The Spanish spoken in Melilla is similar to the Andalusian variety from Cádiz, whereas the Berber variant spoken in Melilla is the Tarifit, common with the neighbouring Nador area.
 Rather than Berber (bereber), Berber speakers in Melilla use either the glotonym Tmaziɣt, or, in Spanish, cherja for their language.

 The first attempt to legislate a degree of recognition for Berber in Melilla was in 1994, in the context of the elaboration of the Statute of Autonomy, by mentioning the promotion of the linguistic and cultural pluralism (without explicitly mentioning the Berber language).
 The initiative went nowhere, voted down by PP and PSOE.
 Reasons cited for not recognizing Tamazight are related to the argument that the variety is not standardized.